christensonb/PoliticalDiscussion/flowers_vs_mississippi/flowers_vs_mississippi.md

    arguments [pg 4.12]

 8. White juror Chesteen
-    - knew the family from her job as a bank teller where the family did business. [pg.
+    - knew the defendants family from her job as a bank teller where the family did business. [pg.
 17.4]
     - said she was strongly in favor of the death penalty [pg 19.13]
     - woman in her mid-40s with some college [pg.
 36.6]